roots/docs/acorn/directory-structure.md

+---
+description: Acorn can either be setup with zero-config or with the traditional Laravel-style structure.
+Use `wp acorn vendor:publish` to set up the traditional structure.
+---

 # Directory Structure

 The directory structure is quite flexible.
 This document will cover two typical scenarios and guidance on how to change them.